Martinmbiro/Breezy/README.md

 - Supports a weather auto-refresh feature that the user has control over
 - Fires a notification when the weather is refreshed in the background.

 It’s a pretty simple app, in all honesty, but it tries to use best programming practices and android Architecture components, which are part of the [Android Jetpack](https://www.youtube.com/watch?v=LmkKFCfmnhQ), as recommended by Google.
-Also, built entirely on Java.
+Also, contributions are most welcome.

 **Functionality yet to implement:**
 - [x] ~~Inflating views with Observable live-date using data-binding~~